-This stands for extension of time.
-Contracts basically allow the construction period to be extended if the cause of the delay is not the contractor’s fault.
-An extension of time is being filed due to unstoppable nature’s conditions like having a bad weather or some other natural disasters.
+EOT stands for extension of time.
+Contracts basically allow the construction period to be extended if the cause of the delay is beyond the contractor’s control or not due to the contractor’s fault.
+An extension of time is being filed due to unstoppable nature’s conditions like having bad weather or some other natural disasters.

 This claim arises out of differences between the actual condition of the construction site and its descriptions in the contract.
 If the homeowner described the site as a flat grassy field but it has a gravel pit on the actual condition, the contractor can file a different site conditions claim.